Search

 In the top bar:

-• A Relaunch button.
+• Relaunch button.

 Below the top bar, details on the execution (domain, cluster, time, etc.) are displayed:

-Below that, three tabs provide access to the Nodes, Graph, and Timeline views:
+And below that, three tabs provide access to the Nodes, Graph, and Timeline views:

 Nodes